 - ½ tablespoon butter for greasing a casserole dish

-Steam half a head of cauliflower until soft when poked with a fork (about 5 to 8 minutes).
+- Steam half a head of cauliflower until soft when poked with a fork (about 5 to 8 minutes).
 Drain the cauliflower and set aside to cool.

 - Once the cauliflower is cool, combine the steamed cauliflower, milk, flour, salt, nutmeg and thyme in a blender.
 Blend until combined